tourunen/primetime/README.md

 # primetime

-demo for autoscaling on OpenShift
+A basic Python/Bottle application that generates CPU load, useful only for demoing autoscaling on Kubernetes/OpenShift.